christiandudel/dtms_simulations/README.md

-# Bias in Markovian multistate models under violation of the Markov assumption
+# Bias in estimands of Markovian multistate models under violation of the Markov assumption

 Christian Dudel, dudel@demogr.mpg.de